Portrait of Kadri Tüür and her Rehi in Muhu Island - Estonia

 Would you have an anecdote or memory to share with us that made you feel proud to be the owner of this property?

 I remember one day, when I started settling in.
 I was hanging up the curtains, my cousin came for a visit with his girlfriend.
 After taking a look at my house, she ended up asking me: “Are you intending to stay here overnight?”, to which I replied “Yes, I actually intend to stay here for the rest of my life!”.
-In that moment she didn’t have anything more to say.
+At that moment she didn’t have anything more to say.
 It seems that for those people that have grown up in cities this is not more than a pile of woods.
 Well, it doesn’t look magnificent at first sight, but it is indeed very cosy!
 This house has great quality and you can actually live in it.

 Have you undertaken actions to adopt this building to modern standards and how did you manage to do so while preserving its heritage value?